Changing Account Ownership: Part 7 of Financial Considerations When You Lose Your Spouse

 Accounts Just in Your Spouse’s Name

 Accounts that are not in your name are trickier.
-It is not legal for you to sign your deceased spouse’s name on checks or take actions in his name on accounts that are his.
+It is not legal for you to sign your deceased spouse’s name on checks or take actions in the spouse's name on accounts that are soley theirs.
 The entity may have a way that you as the spouse can provide a death certificate and complete paperwork to make the change, or you may need to wait until probate is completed.
 If the account owes money, you can always make payments or deposits using your own funds.

 Health Insurance through Your Spouse